Move over walnuts, almonds, and pecans, because there is a new nut in town, and it’s ready to show off all its nutty benefits.

 Can Dogs Eat Chestnut Shells?

 You should never deliberately give your dog chestnut shells to eat.
-The shells are often hard and can splinter, making it a hazard to your dog gastrointestinal system.
+The shells are often hard and can splinter, making them a hazard to your dog’s gastrointestinal system.

 Can Cats Eat Chestnuts